 There are few things I love more than reading Stein’s “If I Told Him: A Completed Portrait of Picasso” with a composition class.
 I choose to focus on this poem (both as the class’s first interaction with Stein and as the topic of this post) because I think the repetition is irresistible and always suspect that when meeting Stein’s “Picasso” students might finally see writing as “play” instead of required task.
 In “The Difficulties of Gertrude Stein,” Joan Retallack reminds us that “there’s an intense need for play when one is in a particularly untenable situation like adulthood” (159).
 And, what situation seems more untenable in the moment as being a burgeoning adult in a required class that makes you write?

 Once absorbed in a text that circles in and out of itself, I think students see that even written language has the potential for change and to change.
 And, in thinking about Stein’s repetition alongside their own processes of writing and rewriting and revising, students realize that no text needs to be permanent.
 As Stein writes in “Composition and Explanation,” “the composition is the thing seen by every one living in the living they are doing, they are composing of the composition that at the time they are living is the composition of the time in which they are living” (Selections 218).
 Similarly, Sondra Perl links the writing process to time and movement in “Understanding Composing.”
 Perl writes, “writing is a recursive process, that throughout the process of writing, writers return to substrands of the overall process…In other words, recursiveness in writing implies that there is a forward-moving action that exists by virtue of a backward-moving action.”
-By embracing the notion that writing is not a linear, or even normative process, students are opened up to the idea that the composing process— sentence, paragraph, essay—can be imbued with the same excitement as an adventure or journey.

 A recent issue of The Capilano Review focused on “ecologies,” gathering work that some people might want to assemble under the heading of “ecopoetics.”
 It is still not the easiest literary brand to define, with capacious boundaries and more questions than answers (which is what keeps it interesting, despite the fact that a lot of work that we once called, with a yawn, “nature poetry,” now cuts a more dashing figure under the heading “ecopoetics”).
 Nevertheless, I did find myself doing a double take at the inclusion here of Christian Bök’s “The Extremophile,” which was even the subject of a series of featured responses at the issue’s official launch.
 Is Bök’s work an example of “ecopoetics” (whatever that might turn out to be)?